MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidnamexsharingproviderguid-canonical-property.md

 ms.lasthandoff: 06/11/2018
 ms.locfileid: "19768900"
 ---
-# <a name="pidnamexsharingproviderguid-canonical-property"></a>Propriedade canônico de PidNameXSharingProviderGuid
+# <a name="pidnamexsharingproviderguid-canonical-property"></a>Propriedade canônica PidNameXSharingProviderGuid